 3. Spay and neuter

 This is the biggy.
 You absolutely should spay and neuter any cat you’re feeding.
 Feral and friendly cats alike.
-Trap them and bring them into your local shelter or low-cost spay and neuter clinics.
+Trap them and bring them into your local shelter/TNR group for surgery or low-cost spay and neuter clinics.
 There are often huge discounts for community cat alters.
 You can often find places to do it for free, too.

 There’s a method called TNR or Trap Neuter Return that is being adopted across the country in many communities.
 It’s a way of stabilizing the population to avoid more kittens being born and yet avoiding the vacuum effect by having the cats slowly reduce.